 Dear Akila Shiva,

 Where Dearness Allowance is applicable, you do not need to reinvent it.
-There are systems that are well laid out to apply the price fluctuation in a basket of commodities (reflected by AICPI) and apportion it over a range of pay scales in several employment sectors such as Government, Industrial, banking, railways, etc. So that every three months, an ordinary employee gets an amount of Dearness Allowance that approximates the changes in the actual prices of consumer goods.
+There are systems well laid out to apply the price fluctuation in a basket of commodities (reflected by AICPI) and apportion it over a range of pay scales in several employment sectors such as Government, Industrial, banking, railways, etc. This ensures that every three months, an ordinary employee receives an amount of Dearness Allowance that approximates the changes in the actual prices of consumer goods.

 There are several indexes and neutralization schemes involved that are beyond the scope of this thread.
 You should join a workshop conducted by the Government/PSUs, etc., on the subject.